Article Summary: National Parks Near Seattle

 In this article, we’ll familiarize you with the incredible national parks that are within a day’s drive of Seattle.

-This bustling metropolis has access to three incredible national parks.
+But this bustling metropolis also has access to three incredible national parks, which we’re excited to tell you all about.

 Now let’s go ahead and share those 3 reasons why you’ll want to make that day’s drive from Seattle to one of these amazing places.